 Learn everything about Chateau Le Pin Beausoleil Bordeaux Superieur with wine tasting notes, wine food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Le Pin Beausoleil History, Overview

 The Hallek family changed the name of the chateau from Le Pin, (which was already famous in Pomerol) to Le Pin Beausoleil.
 Before fulfilling his dream of being a Bordeaux wine producer, Michael Hallek practiced medicine as a doctor of oncology in Germany.

-After purchasing Chateau Le Pin Beausoleil, one of the first moves the new owner did after taking control of the estate was to the hire the popular wine consultant, Stephane Derenoncourt to help with the vineyard management and wine making.
-Their next move was to completely renovate the estate of Chateau Le Pin Beausoleil.
+After purchasing Chateau Le Pin Beausoleil, one of the first moves the new owner did after taking control of the estate was to hire the popular wine consultant, Stephane Derenoncourt to help with the vineyard management and wine making.
+Their next decision was to completely renovate the entire estate of Chateau Le Pin Beausoleil from top to bottom.

 Chateau Le Pin Beausoleil Vineyards, Terroir, Grapes, Winemaking